 “I’m a Man,” said Wu Han.
-“Where I can find some water?
+“Where I can find water?
 I’ve just sailed across the sea and I am as thirsty as ever was.”

 Pangolin got to his four feet and led Wu Han towards a river.
 Wu Han bent down and drank.
 When he turned round, the Pangolin had gone to sleep again, this time in the shade of a Melati bush.

 “Are you ill?” asked Wu Han, poking Pangolin with his foot.

 “No,” said Pangolin.
 “I am nocturnal but I am never ill.”

 “Never ill?” exclaimed Wu Han.
 “Do you never get the colic or the canker or the croup, nor suffer from breakbone or boneshave?”